 An equation is basically saying that two things are EQUAL since in a balanced situation the two sides of the balance hold equal weight, we can model simple equations with a balance.

-In the picture below, each circle represents, “one” (1), and the block represents the unknown “x“.
+In the examples below, each circle represents, “one” (1), and the block represents the unknown “x“.
 To find out what the block weighs, you can do the following:

 1. Add the same amount (circles or blocks) to BOTH sides.